 When done intentionally, digital engagement is an effective community engagement strategy because it helps reach broader, more diverse audiences, removes barriers to participation, and creates ways to include community voice in decision-making.
 Digital engagement can reach underrepresented and often excluded voices such as youth and young adults, communities of color, immigrant communities, and other groups that traditional outreach might overlook or miss.
 Digital tools can also expand access to participation for those who are often excluded due to geographic distance, transportation barriers, childcare needs, work schedules, or different abilities.
 The commission recently partnered with a local community organization to host a listening session for the Mam speaking community from Guatemala.
 Our partner organization uses a text and voice messaging service and videos to share information and promote events to the Mam speaking community.
 During our listening session we saw the importance of digital engagement in real time.
-The first portion of the listening session was broadcasted live on social media.
+The first portion of the listening session was broadcast live on social media.
 As we continued the listening session, additional families and community members showed up to participate.
-When asked what led them to come, many reflected that they wanted to learn more and they could see that the event space was safe place to gather, learn, and share their stories.
+When asked what led them to come, many reflected that after seeing the conversation on social media, they wanted to learn more and they could see that the event space was safe place to gather, learn, and share their stories.

 In addition, digital tools such as online surveys and polls, platforms with commentary, virtual listening sessions and workshops, and social media allow communities to provide input and feedback.
 These platforms also serve as a record so that individuals are aware of others' input, how their feedback is being used, and what decisions are being made.
 These tools help build trust and transparency between government and community.
 To be effective, digital engagement needs to be inclusive and accessible, culturally relevant, and supported by non-digital options for those without access to internet or digital literacy.
+It is important to note that some areas in California have limited to no access to broadband and cellular phone services.
+While digital engagement is a great strategy, it is important to use a variety of communication strategies to reach and engage communities.